zaloguj12/StarTV/README.md

 # Deployment

-Deployed with Vercel at [(SITE)](https://star-tv-ten.vercel.app/) with an R2 bucket from CloudFlare as video storage
+Deployed with Vercel at [(SITE)](https://star-tv-ten.vercel.app/) with an R2 bucket from CloudFlare as video storage.

+# Info

+This project is for [Stardance](stardance.hackclub.com), it's a YSWS program from Hackclub a non-profit that encourages teens to try out new things with technology.